1chooo/my-uni-courses/ce/ce3002/02-operating-system-structures/README.md

     - This approach taken by Linux and Solaris
   - Parameters placed, or pushed, onto the stack by the program and popped off the stack by the operating system
   - Block and stack methods do not limit the number or length of parameters being passed

+> [!NOTE]
+> Three general methods used to pass parameters to the OS
+>
+> - a.
+Pass parameters in registers
+> - b.
+Registers pass starting addresses of blocks of parameters
+> - c.
+Parameters can be placed, or pushed, onto the stack by the program, and popped off the stack by the operating system

 Parameters Passing via Table: